Trishtan2003/fixed-prelim/README.md

 removeFromCart(index): Removes a product from the cart. editProduct(name): Redirects to the edit page with product details. deleteProduct(name): Deletes a product from the list.
-CSS Styles

-add-item.css: Styles for the form on the add-item page. grocery.css: Styles for the product display and cart on the grocery page.
-Use the category filter to view products by category.

 6. Troubleshooting: